 For each boundary set a boundary condition has to be chosen for the barotropic solution ("u2d": sea-surface height and barotropic velocities), for the baroclinic velocities ("u3d"), and for the active tracers 1 ("tra").
-For each set of variables there is a choice of algorithm and a choice for the data, eg. for the active tracers the algorithm is set by nn_tra_ata.
+For each set of variables there is a choice of algorithm and a choice for the data, eg. for the active tracers the algorithm is set by nn_tra and the choice of data is set by nn_tra_dta.